adman44532/ECTE_Latex_Template/README.md

 They do however follow similar rules to Figures in styling for positioning, labels and captions.

+`[H]` Places it where it is called, rather than the bottom of a page.

 A basic 3x3 table looks like this:
 ```latex
 \begin{tabular}{|c|c|c|}